Conversation Piece (film): Production

 The film features an international cast including the American actor Burt Lancaster, the Austrian Helmut Berger, the Italians Silvana Mangano and Claudia Cardinale (in a very short role as the professor's wife), and the French actress Dominique Sanda in a cameo as the professor's mother.
 Visconti offered the role of Countess Brumonti to Audrey Hepburn, before Mangano was cast.
-The movie was shot in English language; however, an Italian dubbed version was also produced at the time, in which Lancaster's and Berger's lines are dubbed into Italian by other actors.
+The movie was shot in English language; however, an Italian dubbed version was also produced at the time, in which Lancaster's and Berger's lines are dubbed into Italian by actors Massimo Foschi and Adalberto Maria Merli.

 Before shooting even started, the photos of the audition of the fifteen-year-old Claudia Marsani without a blouse were put into circulation, and the director was asked about it.
 Luchino Visconti replied: "Well, I made the girl take off her blouse because she has to do a nude scene in the film, and I wanted to make sure she was beautiful too undressed."
 Teresa Ann Savoy auditioned for her part, before Marsani was cast.

 The main character was based on art critic and scholar Mario Praz.
-The English film title is a nod to Praz's book "Conversation Pieces: A Survey of the Informal Group Portrait in Europe and America".
+The English film title is a nod to Praz's book Conversation Pieces: A Survey of the Informal Group Portrait in Europe and America.
 In an interview, Praz recalls how the situation described in the movie (a group of young and loud tenants moving into the old palazzo where he lived, disrupting his peace) happened for real a few months after the movie was released.